11400 Rockville Pike, Suite 220

 CPME 120 and 130 Revisions

-Every six years, the Council on Podiatric Medical Education (CPME or Council) conducts a comprehensive review of its standards, requirements, and procedures related to its evaluation activities.
-As part of the document review process, CPME surveyed the community of interest to obtain the opinions of the podiatric community of interest regarding crucial elements of these college documents CPME 120, Standards and Requirements for Accrediting Colleges of Podiatric Medicine and CPME 130, Procedures for Accrediting Colleges of Podiatric MedicineThe survey was designed to provide baseline information for consideration during the revision process.
-The Call for Comment survey was disseminated in November 2024 and closed on January 15, 2025.
+Every six years, the Council on Podiatric Medical Education (CPME or Council) undertakes a comprehensive review of its standards, requirements, and procedures governing its evaluation activities.
+As part of this process, CPME conducted a 60-day survey of the podiatric community of interest beginning in November 2024 to gather input on key elements of these documents.
+The survey served to establish baseline information for consideration during the revision process.

 College Ad Hoc Advisory Committee